Property Buying Guide

 • Set a clear budget range and timeline

-• Identify preferred cities and neighborhoods
+• Identify preferred city and access requirements

 • Decide on personal use vs. investment